SRIRUPINPOTULA/CSE-515-Project/README.md

 ## 2.2 Task-2 Output:
 ### 2.2.1 Features of Target Video:
 In the output directory, the directory `Task-4` contains the output of the code made for `Task-2_Output`.
-This directory consists of a directory of the target videos which indeed has the all features in JSON Format.
+This directory consists of a directory of all the actions that are listed as target videos.
+And in each action directory for each input video, the output is stored as JSON.